MichaIng/DietPi-Docs/docs/dietpi_tools.md

     In DietPi, we class user data as:

     - **Data storage for applications**.
-Some examples are Ownclound/NextCloud data store, BitTorrent downloads and SQL data store (v142+).
+Some examples are ownCloud/Nextcloud data store, BitTorrent downloads and SQL data store (v142+).
-    - The location where your **fileserver** choice will point to, if you install one (eg: Samba Server, Proftpd).
+    - The location where your **fileserver** choice will point to, if you install one (e.g.: Samba Server, ProFTPD).
-    - The location where you can upload and store your **media content**, for other applications to use (eg: Kodi, Emby, Plex etc).
+    - The location where you can upload and store your **media content**, for other applications to use (e.g.: Kodi, Emby, Plex etc).

     For all software you install in dietpi-software, you can access your user data with ***/mnt/dietpi_userdata***.
 Regardless of where the data is physically stored, a symlink will automatically be created for you if needed.
     To check where the physical location is, you can run the following command:
     `readlink -f /mnt/dietpi_userdata`

-    You can **move your user data** to another location (eg: USB drive).
+    You can **move your user data** to another location (e.g. USB drive).
 Simply run `dietpi-software` and enter the *User data location* menu option:

     - If you need to setup a new external drive, select *Drive Manager*, to launch *DietPi-Drive Manager*.
     - Use the *List* option to select from a list of mounted drives, or, select *Manual* for a custom location.